Macron's party on course for huge parliament majority - polls

-PARIS President Emmanuel Macron's fledgling political party is on course to win a massive majority in the second round of France's parliamentary election, two opinion polls showed on Thursday.
+PARIS (Reuters) - President Emmanuel Macron's fledgling political party is on course to win a massive majority in the second round of France's parliamentary election, two opinion polls showed on Thursday.

 Both the Opinionway and Harris Interactive surveys showed Republic on the Move and its centre-right Modem ally winning between 440 to 470 seats out of a total 577 in the lower house.